intel/libipt/doc/howto_libipt.md

 After synchronizing, the decoder can be used.
 While decoding, the decoder stores the location of the last PSB it encountered during normal decode.
 Subsequent calls to pt_<lyr>_sync_forward() will start searching from that location.
-This is useful for re-synchronizing onto the PT stream in case of errors.
+This is useful for re-synchronizing onto the Intel PT packet stream in case of errors.
 An example of a typical decode loop is given below:

 ~~~{.c}
     for (;;) {